 Easy energy-saving tips

-Taking a whole-house approach to energy efficiency will help you get the most out of your monthly bill and keep your home at its peak comfort level.
-Get started with free and low-cost improvements that can lower your energy consumption and payments, especially in the cold winter months.
+Taking a whole-house approach to energy efficiency will help you get the most from your natural gas appliances and keep your home at its peak comfort level.
+Get started with free and low-cost improvements, which can lower your energy use and bills, especially in cooler months.

 Keep furnace filters clean.

 - A dirty filter slows air flow, makes the system work harder and wastes energy.

 - Recommendation: Change your furnace filter once a month during the fall/winter season (for standard filters).

 - Make your adjustments based on the season and room location.
 For example, heat rises, so upstairs rooms need less of it.